hesselvoo/SSA/README.md

 ## Getting started

-To start playing with these examples run the following commands in your terminal:
+To start playing with these examples: install NodeJS on your machine and run the following commands in your terminal:

 ```
 git clone https://gitlab.com/blockchainlabdrenthe/nodeSSA.git